f5devcentral/f5-bd-sre-demo/sre-usecases/03-observability-for-targeted-canary-with-ELK /README.md

-# Getting Started - SRE ELK Stack Deployment
+# SRE Observability with F5, OpenShift, and ELK Stack
-## Summary

 The ELK stack is a collection of three open source projects, namely Elasticsearch, Logstash and Kibana.
 The ELK stack provides IT project stakeholders the capabilities of multi-system and multi-application log aggregation and analysis.
 In addition, the ELK stack provides data visualization at stakeholders' fingertips, which is useful for security analytics, system monitoring and troubleshooting.

 A brief description of the three projects.
 Based on the Apache Lucene search engine, Elasticsearch is an open source, full-text analysis and search engine.
 Logstash is a log aggregator that executes transformations on data derived from various input sources, before transfering it to output destinations.
 Kibana provides the data analysis and visualization capabilities for end-users, complementary to Elasticsearch.